Applying For Financial Aid

 • If your aid has not posted to your account prior to payment deadline, you will be responsible for paying your balance before or at that time.
 However, we will continue to process your file in order and if your aid posts by census date, your refund will probably go out in the first check run as described in the section above, although loans may take longer due to additional processing requirements.

 *We use the term "estimated financial aid award" because students are initially awarded aid based on full-time enrollment.
-Because aid is adjusted on census date to the actual enrollment/attendance, the award may be more or less than that initial award.
+Because aid is adjusted on census date to the actual enrollment/attendance, the actual award may be less than that initial amount.

 **The date a file is assigned for processing is based on the date the last piece of information or last form was submitted.
 A file is not considered ready to process until all required information has been submitted.
-For this reason, it is very important that students check their Cougar Web and/or collin.edu email frequently and submit any required forms or information as soon as possible.
+For this reason, it is very important that students check their Workday portal and/or collin.edu email frequently and submit any required forms or information as soon as possible.

 For specific questions, please feel free to contact us at FinancialAid@collin.edu